Direkt zum Inhalt springen

 Why do research projects benefit from FDM?

-FDM structures the handling of collected research data during the entire course of the project, from the application phase to the research work and data organization to the conclusion of the project through the publication of results and data.
-FDM saves resources and time in handling research data, which are thus available for the research itself.
-Through the freely accessible (Open Access/FAIR) long-term archiving of the data in subject repositories, FDM prepares the ground for subsequent use of the data by subsequent research projects.
+FDM structures the handling of collected research data during the entire course of the project, from the application phase, through research work and data organization, to project completion with the publication of results and data.
+FDM saves resources and time in handling research data, which is then available for the research itself.
+Through the freely accessible (Open Access/FAIR) long-term archiving of the data in specialist repositories, FDM prepares the ground for subsequent use of the data by subsequent research projects.

 Who advises on FDM?

-As part of the BMBF-funded project FDM@HAW.rlp, consulting and support services are being created at all universities in Rhineland-Palatinate.
-At each university, FDM scouts offer consulting and support services and four FDM stewards are available statewide for subject-specific consulting and support.
+As part of the BMBF-funded project FDM@HAW.rlp, advice and support services are being created at all universities in Rhineland-Palatinate.
+At each university, RDM scouts offer advice and support services and four RDM stewards are available throughout the state for subject-specific advice and support.

 Contact the FDM scout at your university: